A pedagogical history of compactness: Nets and Filters

+Nets are not the only way of generalizing sequences.
+Another generalization of sequence is a filter, a notion suggested by Cartan in 1937.\footnote{See also \cite[p.
+8]{bou2}.} While different from a net, both nets and filters give rise to the same notion of convergence on topological spaces.
+That is to say, on abstract topological spaces, they are essentially the same.\footnote{To show equivalence on abstract topological spaces, there is for example an exercise in Kelley that establishes a dictionary mapping between them (i.e. given a net you can find a filter, and vice versa)\cite[p.
+83]{kell}.
+But there is a subtle distinction for a particular type of limit found in the advanced theory of integration \cite[p.
+371]{smit}.} Nonetheless, some mathematicians find nets more intuitively appealing and useful, while others prefer filters.

+The idea behind filters was foreshadowed by Riesz \cite{ries} in 1907 when he provided axioms for topology based on limit points instead of metrics, though his topological axioms are not equivalent to the standard ones we use today, and his work did not result in a fruitful line of research.
+Riesz defines a concept called an ``ideal" which is essentially the same as what we now call an ultrafilter.
+Smith independently discovered filters as an attempt to explain what was lacking in the theory of nets that he and Moore proposed.

 Again, we will define the notions we need to state compactness in terms of filters and then apply our compactness result to show $S_\Omega$ is not compact.
 As with nets, we can look at convergence of sequences to motivate the idea of convergence of filters.
-But whereas with nets, the focus was on the index set, with filters the focus is on neighborhoods.
+However, whereas with nets the focus was on the index set, with filters the focus is on neighborhoods.\footnote{This treatment follows \cite{dixm}.}